-As of February 29, 2020, we had three registered patents in the United States, four pending patent applications in the United States, and seven registered trademarks in the United States.
+As of February 28, 2019, we had one pending patent application in the United States and four registered trademarks in the United States.
 We continually review our product and technology efforts to assess the existence and patentability of new intellectual property.